tomkom/gisphere.github.io/pages/europe/UK.md

 Units: [Centre for Advanced Spatial Analysis (CASA)](https://www.ucl.ac.uk/bartlett/casa/)，[Civil, Environmental and Geomatic Engineering (CEGE)](https://www.ucl.ac.uk/civil-environmental-geomatic-engineering/) and [Department of Geography](https://www.geog.ucl.ac.uk/)

+UCL is a member institution of the federal University of London.
 There are three major units at UCL that operate GIS-related research, each with its own distinctive characteristics, covering all aspects of GIS theory and application.
 CASA focuses on urban studies, complex systems, visualization, and multi-intelligent systems, with several degree programs including the [MSc in Urban Spatial Science](https://www.ucl.ac.uk/bartlett/casa/study/msc-urban-spatial-science) (replaces the previous MSc programmes, Smart Cities and Urban Analytics and Spatial Data Science and Visualisation in 2022), [MRes in Urban Spatial Science](https://www.ucl.ac.uk/bartlett/casa/study/mres-urban-spatial-science) (replaces MRes in Spatial Data Science and Visualisation in 2022) and [MSc in Connected Environments](https://www.ucl.ac.uk/bartlett/casa/programmes/msc-connected-environments) (first intake in 2021).
 CEGE focuses on spatio-temporal data mining, geo-artificial intelligence, 3D GIS, navigation, BIM, with [MSc in Geospatial Sciences (GIS and Computing)]( https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/geospatial-sciences-geographic-information-science-and-computing-msc), [MSc in Spatio-Temporal Analytics and Big data mining]( https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/spatio-temporal-analytics-and-big-data-mining-msc), etc. The Department of Geography focuses on demographics, consumer data analysis/spatial analysis, and remote sensing, and the GIS Master's program includes [MSc in Social and Geographic Data Science](https://www.geog.ucl.ac.uk/study/graduate-taught/msc-social-and-geographic-data-science), etc.

 Professors: